KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 ## A conceptual model for `loop` and `recur` in `JKL`

 Conceptually, `recur` returns control to a previous point in the evaluation - specifically the corresponding `loop` or containing function - passing back new values for the `loop` variables or the function arguments.
 Once the new bindings are established, `JKL` reevaluates the forms in the body of the `loop` or function.
 Evaluation continues until the flow of control reaches the end of the `loop` (or function) without invoking `recur`, as in the `factorial` example above, when the loop counter reaches 0.
-Furthermore, if the `recur` implementation can use TCO, then an infinite loop (e.g. `(loop (recur))`) shouldn't in itself cause stack overflow in the underlying C#.
+Furthermore, if the `recur` implementation can use TCO, then an infinite loop (e.g. `(loop () (recur))`) shouldn't in itself cause stack overflow in the underlying C#.

 Unfortunately, there is no precedent for this process in `JKL` (or MAL): none of the existing special forms explicitly return control to a previous point.
 Furthermore, with the exception of the `Env` mechanism, there is no explicit tracking of the evaluation stack or the state of the computation as it progresses.
-So some new mechanisms are going to be needed
+So some new mechanisms are going to be needed.

 ## A solution outline